MrBMueller/playsmf/README.md

 <img src=https://raw.githubusercontent.com/MrBMueller/playsmf/master/img/Img12.png width="100%">

 ### output MIDI devices
 The player generally allows to play across multiple output devices simultaneously.
-Typically devices are chosen by SMF Meta-Event 0x20 (port select) for each individual track.
-Since the player uses those messages to switch beween output devices accordingly, it is valid to switch devices while playing within a sequence.
-If such port-select events are missing, the player uses the default midi output device.
+Typically devices are chosen by SMF Meta-Event 0x20 (port ID select) at the very beginning of each individual track, but in addition the player also allows switching port IDs while playing at any song position.
+If port-select events are missing, the player uses the default midi output device provided by command line parameter #3.
 In addition SMF Meta-Text-Event 0x9 is supported as well for name based port selection, however it is recommented to use device IDs rather than port names for better across system portability.

 ### midi recording